astnohk/localMediaPipeSample/README.md

 # localMediaPipeSample
-MediaPipe samples running on offline local server by using npm and yarn.
+The MediaPipe 3D pose estimation sample running on offline local server by using npm and yarn.